 In the example above, Oilstop did a great job of adding personalization to their sender field.
 Open on a holiday?
 Those are my friends at Oilstop.

-5. Combining Personal and Corporate Sender Names
+5. Individual and Company Names

 Including your business name alongside a personal name helps your recipients recognize the company while developing a personal connection with a representative from your business.